- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 - Most of the treated drinking water used in a home is for toilet flushing.

-These experiential programs bring the science and wonder of this important resource home to students through lessons that include topics such as the water cycle, watersheds and the fascinating properties of water.
-Students in the upper grades learn about watershed protection, GIS mapping and future careers in the water and wastewater industry.
+Our experiential, Standards of Learning-correlated programs make relevant the science and wonder of our important water resources.
+Elementary lessons cover topics such as the water cycle, watersheds and the fascinating properties of water.
+Secondary students learn about watershed protection, GIS mapping and future careers in the water and wastewater industry.
+Learn about our specific offerings.

-Interested in having a speaker talk to your civic league or community group?
-We’d be happy to talk to your group about your water source, how we treat your water and improvements we are making to the water and wastewater infrastructure.
-Contact us at firstname.lastname@example.org for scheduling and information.
+We will come to your civic or community group to share information about your water source, how we treat your water and improvements we are making to the water and wastewater infrastructure.
+Contact Us for scheduling and information.